Welcome to the Table

 This person is living a life of PRAYER AND WORSHIP both individually and corporately.

 The top of the table represents COMMUNITY because the CHURCH is a gathering together of the individuals who are living into the elements described above.
 This type of community makes a safe surface for us to put other items on top of.
-Community involves deep commitment to one another – in a simple way, we demonstrate this by making time for one another by breaking bread (having meals together), which we practice at our Sunday Gathering and Houses of Peace.
+Community involves deep commitment to one another – in a simple way, we demonstrate this by making time for one another by breaking bread (having meals together), which we practice at our Sunday Gathering, Small Groups, and Houses of Peace.

 Community also involves vulnerability, serving, and active listening.
 The illustration shows two cups on the table top signifying our belief that meeting together over something like coffee or tea is meaningful and important.
 Nothing beats face to face interaction – we call this discipleship.
 Healthy community involves one-on-one, small groups, and large group gatherings.